Madras Christian College: Tambaram Conference 1938

-In 1938 MCC hosted the Tambaram Conference (also called The Madras Conference or Tambaram 1938), the third World Missionary Conference which eventually created the World Council of Churches.
+In 1938, MCC hosted the Tambaram Conference (also called The Madras Conference or Tambaram 1938), the third World Missionary Conference which eventually created the World Council of Churches.
 The same buildings were used again in 1988 (Tambaram 1988) to commemorate this landmark event which focused on contemporary thought into ecumenism, Christianity's engagement with world religions and traditions.
 In the words of Bishop Stephen Neill, this event was "the most international gathering held up to that point in the entire history of the Christian Church."
 William Miller's vision in creating an educational institution that prepared the largely Hindu students to a Christward direction through education, rather than just conversion of their faith, was lauded.
 Lesslie Newbigin, the famous missionary and theologian who attended the 1938 conference, spoke at the 1988 event at MCC as well.

 Governance and leadership

-The Rev. Dr. A.J.
+The Rev. A.J.
 Boyd led the college for 18 years (1938–56).

-Alfred Boyd, Prof Macphail became principal, who was then succeeded by the first Indian principal of the college, Dr. Chandran Devanesan in 1962.
+After Boyd, Macphail became principal, who was then succeeded by the first Indian principal of the college, Chandran Devanesan in 1962.

 The college was one of the first in India to be granted Autonomy in 1978 and the first batch of Autonomous graduates passed out in 1981.
 The year 2006 marked the Silver Jubilee of Autonomy for Madras Christian College.
 The 175th year celebrations were organized in the year 2012.